Unpopular opinion – sales people are among the least capable people in your organization.

 4. What does your sales funnel look like?
 (Does it look like a funnel?)

 Of course not.
-But it does drive home the fact that if we took a page from sports in terms of our approach to sales and sales leadership, we could probably be even more successful.
+But it does drive home the fact that if we took a page from sports in terms of our approach to sales we could probably be even more successful.

 Here’s another example to hopefully drive this point home: Think about the amount of time sports teams invest preparing and planning for their games.
 Football for example takes an entire week to review game film, devise a game plan specific to the next opponent, run drills at practice, more drills, pre-game preparation etc.

+To maximize the opportunity for a successful outcome.
 In our case that may be a sale, but it may also be another meeting.
 It may be an opportunity to get in front of more decision makers to even better understand how you can help them.
 It may be the opportunity to submit a proposal for the first time with this account.
-Those are all 'wins' that lead up to the 'championship' – a new client.
+Those are all wins that lead up to the big prize – a new client.